-General syllabus for doctoral (third-cycle) studies in Physiotherapy at Luleå University of Technology Decided by the Vice-Chairman of the Board of the Faculty of Humanities and Social Sciences on 20 October 2020 1.
-Subject description English name: Physiotherapy In the subject of physiotherapy, movement is seen as a means of health and quality of life.
+General syllabus for doctoral (third-cycle) studies in Physiotherapy at Luleå University of Technology

+Decided by the Chairman of the Board of the Faculty of Humanities and Social Sciences on 15 February 2024

+1. Subject description

+English name: Physiotherapy

+In the subject of physiotherapy, movement is seen as a means of health and quality of life.
 Research in physiotherapy is about movement and its connection with body, function, experience, learning and interaction.
 The scientific basis includes biomechanical, physiological, psychological, social and existential perspectives.

-2. Programme aim and intended learning outcome The aim of the doctoral (third-cycle) studies in Physiotherapy at the University is to give the doctoral student specialised knowledge in Physiotherapy, in-depth knowledge of different research methods and a good understanding of the challenges related to research and its practical application.
+2. Programme aim and intended learning outcome

+The aim of the doctoral (third-cycle) studies in Physiotherapy at the University is to give the doctoral student specialised knowledge in Physiotherapy, in-depth knowledge of different research methods and a good understanding of the challenges related to research and its practical application.
 The overall objective of the programme is that the doctoral student develops into a critical and autonomous researcher in Physiotherapy, able to plan and carry out research projects.
 The doctoral student shall fulfil all the qualitative targets specified in the Higher Education Ordinance as well as in the locally decided qualitative targets, if any (see attached Annex A).

-3. Admission requirements and selection 3.1 General entry requirements An applicant meets the general entry requirements for doctoral (third-cycle) studies if he or she has been awarded a Master's (second-cycle) qualification, has satisfied the requirements for courses comprising at least 240 credits, of which at least 60 second-cycle credits, or has acquired substantially equivalent knowledge in another way, in Sweden or elsewhere (Higher Education Ordinance (2010:1064) Chapter 7 Section 39).
-3.2 Specific entry requirements In addition to the general entry requirements, a Degree of Master with main subject/main area in Physiotherapy/Degree in Physiotherapy is required for admission to third-cycle studies in Physiotherapy.
-Degrees in other equivalent subjects can be examined as specific eligibility requirements upon admission to third-cycle studies in Physiotherapy.
-3.3 Selection In selecting among applicants who meet the requirements, their ability to benefit from the course or the study programme shall be taken into account.
-However, the fact that an applicant may be credited for previous courses and study programmes or for professional or vocational experience may not alone give the applicant priority over other applicants (Higher Education Ordinance
+3. Admission requirements and selection

+3.1 General entry requirements

+An applicant meets the general entry requirements for doctoral (third-cycle) studies if he or she has been awarded a Master's (second-cycle) qualification, has satisfied the requirements for courses comprising at least 240 credits, of which at least 60 second-cycle credits, or has acquired substantially equivalent knowledge in another way, in Sweden or elsewhere (Higher Education Ordinance (2010:1064) Chapter 7 Section 39).

-(2010:1064) Chapter 7 Section 41).
+3.2 Specific entry requirements

+In addition to the general entry requirements, a first-cycle degree with main subject/main area in Physiotherapy/Degree in Physiotherapy or related subject/main areas is required for admission to third-cycle studies in Physiotherapy.

+3.3 Selection

+In selecting among applicants who meet the requirements, their ability to benefit from the course or the study programme shall be taken into account.
+However, the fact that an applicant may be credited for previous courses and study programmes or for professional or vocational experience may not alone give the applicant priority over other applicants (Higher Education Ordinance (2010:1064) Chapter 7 Section 41).
 The University's local guidelines in the Admissions procedure for doctoral (third-cycle) studies must also be applied.

-The following criteria will be used in the selection of applicants for doctoral (third-cycle) studies in Physiotherapy. - Assessment of the applicant's ability to benefit from third-cycle courses and study programmes in the research subject in accordance with criteria for methodical cogency, theoretical awareness, critical thinking capacity, autonomy and originality, and communicative skills. - Previous studies and knowledge: the study programme(s)/course(s) completed by the applicant and results thereof. - Knowledge relevant for the project - Degree projects (master's thesis) or other written work. - Good skills in oral and written communication in Swedish and/or English.
+The following criteria will be used in the selection of applicants for doctoral (third-cycle) studies in Physiotherapy.

+- Assessment of the applicant's ability to benefit from third-cycle courses and study programmes in the research subject in accordance with criteria for methodical cogency, theoretical awareness, critical thinking capacity, autonomy and originality, and communicative skills. - Previous studies and knowledge: the study programme(s)/course(s) completed by the applicant and results thereof. - Knowledge relevant for the project - Degree projects (master's thesis) or other written work. - Good skills in oral and written communication in Swedish and/or English.